After choosing a name for your website, the next thing you have to do is choose a domain registrar.

 The domain registrar handles the technical part of setting up your name.
 Of course, you’ll also need a web hosting service to store your files for others to retrieve on the internet.
 You’ll find many registrars available for buying cheap domains.
 However, it’s not just about the price.
 It’s also about the ease of its setup and the support you receive afterward.

-Our guide will cover everything you need to know about making an informed choice for domain registration.
+Our guide will cover everything you need to know about making an informed choice for domain registration purchase.
 We’ll discuss the things to look for when comparing different services.
 We’ve also provided detailed reviews of some of the best services available to make your decision easier.

 The role of the domain registrar